|CRATE TRAINING YOUR PUPPY Back toTraining Tips

 Will my puppy like his crate?

 After he gets used to being away from his littermates, he will look forward to time in his crate.
 Dogs feel secure in small, enclosed spaces.
 Their crate can serve as a refuge – your dog’s own “hangout” so to speak.
 It should be a safe and special retreat – just for him.
-Be sure to have toys and chew sticks in his crate, and give him a nice soft towel or blanket.
+Be sure to have toys and chew sticks in his crate, and you can even give him a nice, soft, small towel or blanket.

 Why does a crate make sense for training a puppy?